pydio/pydio-doc-admin-guide/4_connecting_your_storage/1_datasource_overview.md

 - **Object Storage**: S3-compatible remote storage (can be a proper S3 or anything implementing the API).
 - **Google Cloud Storage**: compatible with Google's cloud storage solution [ED only].
 - **Azure Blob Storage**: compatible with Azure's blob storage solution [ED only].

-[In next chapter](./creating-datasources), we show you how to create and manage datasources via the admin interface.

 [Detailed structure of a datasource](./services-involved), in this article a detailed view of how each service on datasource interacts.